TimCares/AFB-Metaheuristic/doc/paper/sections/analysis.typ

 We delegate small birds to the role of explorators, and big birds to the role of exploitators.

 Small birds are able to access vastly different areas of the search space for possible better solutions than their current one.
-Using the fly-move, big birds are able to profit from those birds that have found the best current solution by joining them and improving that solution using 3-opt (walk).
+Using the join-move, big birds are able to profit from those that have found the best current solution by joining them and improving that solution using 3-opt (walk).

-The circumstance that small birds can also perform exploitation, using their own version of the walk move, is owed to the fact that they otherwise would only be able to perform the fly move, i.e. jumping between random solutions.
+The circumstance that small birds can also perform exploitation, using their own version of the walk move (2-opt), is owed to the fact that they otherwise would only be able to perform the fly move, i.e. jumping between random solutions.
 This wouldn’t be a good foundation for the join behavior of big birds (see @small_birds_only_fly),